Comparing Light & Wonder (LNW) & The Competition

-Light & Wonder (NASDAQ:LNW – Get Rating) is one of 79 public companies in the “Computer integrated systems design” industry, but how does it weigh in compared to its peers?
-We will compare Light & Wonder to similar companies based on the strength of its dividends, profitability, earnings, institutional ownership, risk, valuation and analyst recommendations.
+Light & Wonder (NASDAQ:LNW – Get Rating) is one of 79 publicly-traded companies in the “Computer integrated systems design” industry, but how does it contrast to its competitors?
+We will compare Light & Wonder to similar businesses based on the strength of its risk, profitability, analyst recommendations, institutional ownership, valuation, dividends and earnings.

-This table compares Light & Wonder and its peers’ net margins, return on equity and return on assets.
+This table compares Light & Wonder and its competitors top-line revenue, earnings per share (EPS) and valuation.

 |Light & Wonder